ObengKojo23/pizza-mania-sales-analysis/README.md

 ### 7.4 File Structure 💾

-- `Data/`: Contains the datasets for analysis.
 - `Dashboard/`: Power BI file for the dashboard.
+- `Datasets/`: Contains the datasets for analysis.
+- `Docs/`: Word documents for the Problem Statement and Executive Summary of the project.
+- `images/`: Banner image, Final dashboard images and gif file.
 - `README.md`: Project overview and documentation.
 - `LICENSE`: The project is licensed under the Apache License 2.0.
 ---